-“You guys could have sneaked in a little snow time this morning and left later in the day.
-We would have caught a taxi to the airport.”
+“You guys should have sneaked in a little snow time this morning and left later in the day.
+We could have caught a taxi to the airport.”
 César handed Will the last of the luggage.

-“I’m jealous of you, Mr. A.” Ritch leaned his back against the car and repeatedly tossed the key fob in the air.
+“I’m jealous of you, Dad.”
+Ritch leaned his back against the car and repeatedly tossed the key fob in the air.
 “Boarding yesterday and surfing tomorrow.”

 Brett had finished locking the house and joined them by the vehicle.
 “You’re confused, Ritchie.
-He’s old school, so he skis.
+He’s old so he skis.
 I’m the one who boards.
-And as for surfing, buying a stick’s on my to-do list for this week.
-I doubt César plans on hitting the waves with me, though.”
+And as for surfing, buying a stick’s on my to do list for this week.
+I doubt César plans on hitting the waves with me.”

 “And you’d be correct.
-If we have the time, I’ll be hitting the links instead.
-Isn’t being able to play golf the reason we left the clubs in California last month?”
+I’ll be hitting the links instead.
+Isn’t being able to play golf the reason we left the clubs at the house last month?”

 “Surf, golf, eat, surf, sleep, repeat.
 All after chewing a cannabis gummy before each activity.”

-“Fuck you, Captain.
+“Fuck you, Papa.
 You know Bender and I can’t go near that stuff.”

 “Jesus, Ritchie, I can’t believe the way you talk to your dads.
 Mine would kill me if I said that to him.”

 Ritch whirled around to stare at his grinning roommate.
 “Listen to me, shithead.
 You better not call me anything but Ritch or Peterson when we get back.
-We don’t need the rest of the crowd hearing about what my family called me when I was a kid.”
+We don’t need the rest of the crowd hearing about my family nickname when I was a kid.”

-Brett slapped his son on the back, realizing the boy was solid when he barely budged.
+Brett slapped his son on the back hard enough to make him move.
+Ritch was solid; he didn’t budge.
 “Dude, you’re sooo fucked.
 I may have to come hang during spring break and call you Ritchie all the time.”

-Bender was still laughing when he settled into the back seat next to Brett.
+Bender was still laughing when he slipped into the back seat next to Brett.

 “Speaking of spring break…” César slid into the front passenger seat.
 “Only four of you?”

 “Yeah.
 Bender, myself, and two of our buddies,” Ritch replied.
-“Thanks for lending us the lodge, Cap, Mr. A.”
+“Thanks for lending us the lodge, Dads.”

 “I swear you get dumber every time I talk to you.”
 Brett tapped Bender’s thigh to let him know he was going to wind his son up.
 “It’s your place too, dickwad.
 What part of family retreat don’t you understand?
 You know the only time you can’t use it is if it’s rented out.
-Did you talk to the company?”
-When not in use by family or friends, Brett and César contracted with a real estate management company to rent their place out.
+Did you talk to the management company about spring break?”

-Ritch grinned, looking at Brett in the rearview mirror.
+Ritch grinned while looking at Brett in the rearview mirror.
 “Family retreat?
-Fancy words, Cap.
-Did it last month.
-After you guys said the beach house wouldn’t be ready in time, I called them to put a hold on this place.”
+Last month.
+After you guys said the beach house wouldn’t be ready in time, I called them to put a hold on it.”